-Multiple recent studies and a new scientific paper reveals that an ancient remedy’s healing properties are now backed up by significant modern research.
+Multiple recent studies reveal that an ancient remedy’s healing properties are now backed up by significant modern research.

 New research from the Jamia Hamdard’s Faculty of Pharmacy in New Delhi has confirmed that the ancient Ayurvedic and Nepalese remedy referred to as Bhadradaru and Salla come not only with thousands of years of clinical use, but now is backed up by science.

 Himalayan Pinus roxburghii pine bark has many healing benefits